 Marble Queen Pothos Plant

 In addition to being an air purifier, the Marble Queen Pothos is also a very effective at removing dust from the air.
 This makes it a great choice for people who suffer from allergies or asthma.

-See also Large Glazed Plant Pots
+See also Ceramic Big Plant Pots

+Marble Queen Pothos Plant